viktorveterinarov/viktorveterinarov.github.io/_pages/teaching.md

 * Teaching evaluations (Autumn 2025):
   * Overall learning experience: 3.95/4.00 (Excellent) (95% Excellent, 5% Good; n=19, response rate 90%)
   * Selected student comments (anonymous):
-    * “A very simple way of <span style="color:#C2185B; font-weight:700;">explaining what seems to be very complex</span>, and also taking the time to <span style="color:#C2185B; font-weight:700;">answer all the questions and doubts</span>.”
+    * “A very simple way of **explaining what seems to be very complex**, and also taking the time to **answer all the questions and doubts**.”
-    * “Viktor, as a teaching assistant, helped make the seminar a perfect complement to the lectures...”
+    * “Viktor, as a teaching assistant, helped make the seminar a **perfect complement to the lectures**...”
-    * “The class discussions really helped deepen our understanding.
+    * “The class discussions really **helped deepen our understanding**.
 Viktor was very approachable...
-Such a positive environment helped us learn...”
+Such a **positive environment** helped us learn...”
   * Full evaluation report (PDF): <a href="/files/EvalByStudents_TA_Veterinarov_Autumn2025.pdf" download>download</a>